Birthdays are strange creatures. Thoughts have been running about concerning this subject for a long time, which means it is time to put pen to paper.

 My younger sister, the one who isn't sure what day it is, not only remembered, but called me, several times, along with her sweet, precocious son.
 My older anti-computer sister sent me an email birthday card!
 The killer was a card from Kerry, a high school friend I met up with again years later.
 We were part of the same group back then, yet not bestest friends, and now we shake our heads in wonder to have found a 'sissy' that is more rare and cherished than most values in life.
 Her card and written sentiment made me cry, good tears, and I can't form words to write her back to let her know how incredibly precious her words are to me.
 See?
 I am counting my half full cup.
 Honestly.

 However, I spent the day trying not to be hurt that my son didn't call (he came by in the evening as he was at work all day), my daughter called twice and never said a word (she can be rather blonde), and my other two best friends didn't call.
-Those who are our close, extended local family here for Thanksgiving didn't call, David's three daughters who were reminded it was my birthday stayed silent, (although his step daughter wrote, bless her heart) and only one of my three dear on line friends wrote a note.
+Members of our extended family stayed silent.
 That got me to thinking what I wanted, and what I was trying to express when I wished someone a happy birthday.

 To me, wishing someone happy birthday means one thing.
-You mean a great deal to me, I appreciate you in my life and love you enough to let you know.
-That is also, the only birthday wishes I want back.
+You mean a great deal to me, I appreciate you in my life and love you enough to let you know, and enought to try and remember what day your birthday falls on.

 David agreed not to 'squeal' again, and let those who want to send real birthday wishes do so.
-I don't want forced greetings, and I don't want polite or insincere wishes.
+I don't want forced greetings, and I don't want polite or insincere wishes resulting from guilt or obligation.
 I don't want to remind anyone or guilt them into remembering.
-I prefer people to remember on their own, because they want to, not because I demanded it.
+I prefer people to remember on their own, because they want to, not because I expect it.
 Who doesn't want to be loved, remembered, lavished?
-Just as long as it is because you want to do this, and not out of guilt or obligation.
-I try and remember other birthdays because I want a person to know they are loved, not for the thanks or the return on my birthday.
+I try and remember other birthdays because I want a person to know they are appreciated and thought of, not for the thanks or the return on my birthday.
 If my name is not on your 'birthdays to remember' list, that's fine, too, and has nothing to do with the fact that you are on mine.
 That statement sounds so pitiful, but it is extremely sincere.
-How I feel towards someone has nothing to do with how they feel about me, although mutual relationships are much more meaningful.
+How I feel towards someone is not a trade, it is not based on how they feel about me, although mutual relationships are obviously much more meaningful.

 If you forget, I will be the first person to sympathize, because I forget all the time, and feel horrible!
 Most often, I am writing a check at the grocery store, write the date and think, "Oh NO!"
 My belated birthday card selection is thicker than any other holiday.
 I still seek a fool proof manner of over coming this!
 There are many people in my life that are very special to me, and I neglect telling them regularly.